Fire Science (FIRE)

 Registration Restrictions: Departmental approval

-Prerequisites: FIRE A101 with a minimum grade of C and (EMT A110 with a minimum grade of C or EMT A130 with a minimum grade of C or FIRE A121 with a minimum grade of C or FIRE A201 with a minimum grade of C).
+Prerequisites: FIRE A101 with a minimum grade of C and (EMT A110 with a minimum grade of C or EMT A130 with a minimum grade of C or FIRE A121 with a minimum grade of C).